 At least once a week I have someone tell me the police didn't read them their Miranda warnings.
 Everyone knows what they are: you have the right to remain silent, the right to a lawyer, etc..
 On TV, the police do it every time they arrest someone.
 But like most things on T,V that's not the way it happens in real life.
+If you want to know more, I talk about this in the video down below.

 Miranda warnings came from a Supreme Court case styled Miranda v.
 Arizona.
 The case dealt with police questioning after they have arrested someone.
 Everyone has heard the expression "I take the Fifth".
 That's referring to the Fifth Amendment to the United States Constitution, which protects people from incriminating themselves.
 Basically, that means you have the right to keep your mouth shut, and not talk.
 It comes up in several different ways, but the most common is when the police are trying to question you - like asking you how much you had to drink, or how many times you hit your wife.